-- Portfolio task 8: Final meeting between the Professional Practice mentor and the student.
+- Portfolio task 8: Final meeting report

+Final meeting between the Professional Practice mentor and the student.
 At the end of the Professional Practice, a final closing meeting should happen between the student and the mentor.
-The mentor and the student submit an agreed report that shows the outcome of this final meeting.
+The student must then upload a jointly agreed meeting report that shows the outcome of this final meeting - the mentor/supervisor will receive a copy of it the uploaded file.